DaoCloud/DaoCloud-docs/docs/en/docs/kairship/crds/crd.md

 ## Create CR instance via YAML

-1. Access the custom resource details and click on the __Create from YAML__ button located on the right side of the CR instance.
+1. Access the custom resource details and click the __Create from YAML__ button located on the right side of the CR instance.

     ![Create CR](../images/crd05.png)